Calvinuhh/calvinuhh/README.md

 - 📫 How to reach me **calvin.uhh@gmail.com**

-Full-Stack developer with specialized experience in automations with n8n and integrations with Generative Artificial Intelligence.
-I have extensive experience in creating complex flows to optimize processes, combining the most up-to-date development technologies with robust automation strategies.

-Management of integrations with REST APIs and external services, guaranteeing scalability and efficiency in the solutions.
-I have worked connecting multiple platforms, internal systems and business backends, acquiring a deep knowledge of the automation ecosystem and tool orchestration.

-My technical background includes ElysiaJS, Express.js, TypeScript, Next.js, Prisma, relational and non-relational databases, Docker, MVC architecture and JWT authentication.
-This strength in web development allows me to design solutions that go beyond scripts: scalable and maintainable architectures.

-which allows me to build robust and scalable applications, from the design of backend architectures to the implementation of dynamic interfaces on the frontend, delivering complete, efficient and business-oriented solutions.
+Full-Stack Developer with experience in n8n automations and Generative AI integrations, skilled at building complex workflows to optimize processes.
+Proficient in REST API integrations and third-party services, ensuring scalability and efficiency.
+I have a background in web development (ElysiaJS, Express.js, TypeScript, Next.js, Prisma, relational and non-relational databases, Docker, MVC architecture, JWT authentication), which allows me to build robust and scalable applications from backend architecture design to dynamic frontend implementation delivering complete, efficient, and business-oriented solutions.

 <h3 align="left">Connect with me:</h3>
 <p align="left">